jaodur/puzzled/README.md

 ## __Puzzled__
 Is a web based gaming app.
-The app cuurent can crack any 2x2 or 3x3 Sudoku puzzles. comming soon poker
+The app currently can crack any 2x2 or 3x3 Sudoku puzzles. comming soon poker

 The app is built with ___Python/Django___ and __graphene__ for its backend.